kyma-project/btp-manager/docs/user/03-50-service-binding-rotation.md

         key: secret-parameter
 ```

-See the example of the `spec` format in JSON:
+See the following example of the `spec` format in JSON:
 ```json
 {
   "spec": {